-Release of PII to unauthorized individuals is prohibited by the Privacy standards mandated to all VA employees, affiliates, trainees, volunteers, and contractors.
-Both contractor and VA employees are required to take Privacy, Health Insurance Portability and Accountability Act (HIPAA), and information security training annually.
-Safeguards are implemented to ensure data is not sent to unauthorized VA employees, including employee security and privacy training, and required reporting of suspicious activity.
-Use of secure passwords, access for need-to-know basis, Personal Identification Verification (PIV) Cards, Personal Identification Numbers (PIN), encryption, and access authorization are all measures that are utilized for the system.
+Mitigation: The principle of need-to-know is strictly adhered to by the SF VCL Chat personnel.
+Only personnel with a clear business purpose are allowed access to the system and the information contained within the system.
+Safeguards implemented to ensure data is not sent to the wrong VA organization include employee security and privacy training and awareness and required reporting of suspicious activity.
+Use of secure passwords, access for need-to-know basis, Personal Identification Verification (PIV)/USAccess Cards, Personal Identification Numbers (PIN), encryption, and access authorization are all security measures that are utilized.